bichanna/Foray/README.md

 Just a bit different with 'out'
 ```
 start:
-  printout "Hello World from Querulous"
+  printout "Hello World from Foray"
   stop
 ```